 Well anyone who wishes to see as much of the world as possible for the least amount of money.
-Also, a lot of the hosts are real Australians situated in the more rural areas, so you’ll get much more of a taste for Australian culture than if you stayed in a hostel surrounded by fellow backpackers.
+Also, a lot of the hosts are locals and situated in the more rural areas, so you’ll get much more of a taste for native culture than if you stayed in a hostel surrounded by fellow backpackers.

 As already discussed on this blog, accommodation in Australia is one of the biggest expenses to the thrifty backpacker.
 With hostels costing upwards of $250 a week, that’s a massive hole in your pocket if you’re not currently working and just using it for a bed as you go out exploring every day.

 Another good point to the workaway scheme and maybe the most beneficial is the fact that you can have it all arranged before you step foot on Australian soil.

 Turning up in Australia without a bank account no tax file number and no work prospects, there’s only one thing that is guaranteed to happen…. you’ll be flat broke in no time!!
 Remember the $16 cheese burgers!?

 So one of the best plans of attack for arrival in Australia is to sign up to Workaway before you arrive, have a host lined up ready for your first days in Oz.

 This way you can fly into the nearest airport, spend maybe a day or two in the city getting over the jet lag/exploring and then head to your workaway scheme.
 This will give you the necessary time to get your affairs in order i.e. TFN, bank account, white card, RSA.
 All without having to spend a fortune on survival while you get to grips with these mundane necessities.

 As well as them benefits, there’s also the fact that being hosted by someone who lives in the area and knows how things work gives you the inside track on what to expect for your ongoing adventure.